 Siem Reap, Cambodia

 Vietnam is safe as long as you take normal precautions, although don't wear flashy jewelry, and be aware of bag snatchers and pick pockets who are very active.
 I had dinner last night with a man who literally had his necklace cut off his neck in HCMC without him being aware until afterward.
 My wife got her gold necklace yanked off of her neck last year while we were waiting in traffic about a year ago.
-My pocket was picked about four months later. about 7 years ago
+My pocket was picked about four months later. over 7 years ago

 3 answers2k views